k29/k29.github.io/bookshelf.md

 permalink: /bookshelf/
 ---

-This is an overall list of books, I have read so far and I feel are worth reading.
+This is an overall list of relevant books, I have read so far and I feel are worth reading.
 I have enjoyed reading others recommendations especially [Patrick Collison](https://patrickcollison.com/bookshelf), so is just another version of that.

-* Shoe Dog
-* Deep Work
+### 2019
 * Psychology of Human Misjudgement
+* Creative Selection
+* Unbearable Lightness of Being
 * Flow

+### Earlier Reads
+* Shoe Dog
+* When Breath Becomes Air
-* Surely you are joking Mr. Feynman
+* Surely you'are joking Mr. Feynman
-* When breath becomes air
-* Creative Selection